scorpiodiagrams/scorpio_docs/wiki/scorpio_diagrams.md

 )
 #### **What features does it have?**
 * You can annotate diagrams.
 Use pop-up #TipLink(scorpio_cards,information cards) that show more information.
 Use the diagrams to organise information.
 * The diagrams have modifiable automated layout.
-Modify the diagram by dragging its pieces into position.
+Modify the layout by dragging parts of the diagram into position.
 The text spec will be kept in sync.
 * Scorpio Diagrams supports JaTeX, a LaTeX-like syntax for equations and diagrams.
 Make *and annotate* maths, chemical equations, genome structure, railway-diagrams, data science diagrams, mind-maps and numerous other kinds of graphic.
 ----
 !!Scorpio